rrojan/enforcer/README.md

   // Password -> Enforce `required`, `min` char value, `max` char value and `match` for password validity
-  //     (We can also use `between` but this shows how we can use min / max separately) Password string `json:"password" enforce:"required match:password"`
+  //     (We can also use `between` but this shows how we can use min / max separately) Password string `json:"password" enforce:"required match:password min:6 max:64"`

   // Age -> Enforce minimum signup age (number) to be 18 Age int         `json:"age"      enforce:"min:18"`